-7.7 Concerns about a staff member, supply teacher, volunteer or contractor If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
-If the concerns/allegations are about the headteacher, speak to the chair of governors.
-The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.
-Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the headteacher, report it directly to the local authority designated officer (LADO).
+7.9.
+Concerns about a staff member, supply teacher, volunteer or contractor

+- 7.9.1.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible. - 7.9.2.
+If the concerns/allegations are about the headteacher, speak to the chair of governors. - 7.9.3.
+The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate. - 7.9.4.
+Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the headteacher, report it directly to the local authority designated officer (LADO). - 7.9.5.
 Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale (see appendix 3 for more detail).

-7.8 Allegations of abuse made against other pupils We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up" as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.
-We also recognise the gendered nature of peer-on-peer.
-However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+7.10.
+Allegations of abuse made against other pupils

+- 7.10.1.
+We recognise that children are capable of abusing their peers.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils. - 7.10.2.
+We also recognise the gendered nature of peer-on-peer abuse.
+However, all peer-on-peer abuse is unacceptable and will be taken seriously. - 7.10.3.
 Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
-This might include where the alleged behaviour: Is serious, and potentially a criminal offence Could put pupils in the school at risk Is violent Involves pupils being forced to use drugs or alcohol Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes or semi-nudes) See appendix 4 for more information about peer-on-peer abuse.
+This might include where the alleged behaviour: - 7.10.3.1.
+Is serious, and potentially a criminal offence - 7.10.3.2.
+Could put pupils in the school at risk - 7.10.3.3.
+Is violent - 7.10.3.4.
+Involves pupils being forced to use drugs or alcohol - 7.10.3.5.
+Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes) - 7.10.4.
+See appendix 4 for more information about peer-on-peer abuse.